CognitiveScale/cortex-certifai-examples/models/h2o_dai_german_credit/README.md

 5. Review the code in [app_h2o_mojo_pipeline.py](./app_h2o_mojo_pipeline.py).
 This code runs the MOJO model in a prediction service that Certifai will use.

-6. Start the prediction service:
+6. Start the prediction service.
 ```
 python app_h2o_mojo_pipeline.py
 ```